rscode999/cnet/README.md

 //Re-enables the network for continued training net.enable();
 ```
+While enabled, a network's attributes cannot be changed.
+Attributes can still be retrieved.

 To compile the network, use the provided Makefile if your have GnuMake installed: